 To find out more about the Fund for New Citizens, download our report.

 The Fund’s first two grants were used to help youth employment organizations manage dramatic increases in federal funding in 2001, and to build the financial systems of workforce organizations.
 In 2004, the Workforce Funders joined with the City’s Department of Small Business Services to focus on the health care and biotechnology sectors.
-That collaboration led the City to design a number of its employment programs to particular economic sectors, making them more effective.
+That collaboration led the City to design several its employment programs to growth sectors of the economy, making them more effective.

 In 2013, the Workforce Funders commissioned the Re-Envisioning the New York City Workforce System Report, which envisions a redesigned workforce system driven by employers’ needs.
 The report outlined a framework for the City administration to develop a bold new model—one that places a high priority on training and job placement through sector-focused industry partnerships led by employers.

-The Workforce Funders have supported three industry partnerships based at the NYC Department of Small Business Services.
+The Workforce Funders have supported two industry partnerships based at the NYC Department of Small Business Services including:

-Since 2001, the Workforce Funders have raised more than $12 million, along with more than $8 million in aligned funding, for its collaborative projects from the following private current funders:
+Since 2001, the Workforce Funders have raised more than $14 million, along with more than $33 million in aligned funding, for its collaborative projects from the following private funders:

 In the early 1990s, 17 foundation presidents, including The Trust’s, began meeting to find ways to make the City a better place to live.
 They decided to focus on improving schools, and in 1995 The Trust created the Donors’ Education Collaborative (DEC).
 With 1.1 million students in nearly 1,800 schools, New York’s public school system is the largest in the country.
 The cost and logistics of managing it are daunting.